Kigs-framework/kigs/libs/cross_platform/zstd/lib/README.md

   `ZSTD_DCtx` decompression contexts,
   but might also result in a small decompression speed cost.

+- The C compiler macros `ZSTDLIB_VISIBLE`, `ZSTDERRORLIB_VISIBLE` and `ZDICTLIB_VISIBLE`
+  can be overridden to control the visibility of zstd's API.
+Additionally, `ZSTDLIB_STATIC_API` and `ZDICTLIB_STATIC_API` can be overridden to control the visibility of zstd's static API.
+Specifically, it can be set to `ZSTDLIB_HIDDEN` to hide the symbols from the shared library.
+These macros default to `ZSTDLIB_VISIBILITY`, `ZSTDERRORLIB_VSIBILITY`, and `ZDICTLIB_VISIBILITY` if unset, for backwards compatibility with the old macro names.

+- The C compiler macro `HUF_DISABLE_FAST_DECODE` disables the newer Huffman fast C and assembly decoding loops.
+You may want to use this macro if these loops are slower on your platform.

 #### Windows : using MinGW+MSYS to create DLL